Siem4all/Online_Bus_System/README.md

 5. Create database with the name odaabus and import the database/odaabus.sql file into it

-6.Open a terminal or command prompt and navigate to the project directory
+6. Open a terminal or command prompt and navigate to the project directory

 7. Run the command php artisan serve to start the Laravel development server.